Where Are Yamaha Generators Made?

 • Safer operation: Yamahas’ engines are certified by the Environmental Protection Agency (EPA) and California Air Resources Board (CARB) and have proven to be safe for the environment, humans, and appliances as well.

-• Longer Warranties: Most of the Yamaha generators come with 3 year of parts warranty.
+• Longer Warranties: Most of the Yamaha generators come with 3 years of parts warranty.

 Are Yamaha Generators as Good as Honda?

-Honda generators are slightly expensive with super quiet engines, however, the Yamaha generators are slightly cheaper with higher noise levels, however, in terms of performance, the Honda and Yamaha generators are pretty the same.
+Honda generators are slightly expensive with super quiet engines, however, the Yamaha generators are slightly cheaper with higher noise levels, however, in terms of performance, the Honda and Yamaha generators are pretty much the same.

 You can read our guide about Honda Vs Yamaha generators for an in-depth comparison.